dpapadim/KotlinMovie/README.md

 • Search Bar where you can search for Movies

-# Functionalities I'm currently working on and possible Future Implementations: #
+# Functionalities I'm currently working on and possible future Implementations: #

 • Expanding my fetched movie list to show more than 20 movies